itbuff/test/readme.markdown

 *To display output in colour type:*
     git config --global color.ui = true

-...
-// note: To display a setting
+__note: To display a setting __
--> type the setting without a value: git config --global user.email
+*type the setting without a value
+    git config --global user.email
-...

 Projects
 --------